Foreclosure Defense in Fort Worth, TX

 Could Bankruptcy Protect My Home from Foreclosure?

 You deserve strong and effective advocacy, and our firm is prepared to help you by offering compassionate counsel and tenacious support.
-To find out if Chapter 13 bankruptcy or another form of debt relief may effectively protect your home from foreclosure, call our Arlington bankruptcy attorney at the Law Office of Marilyn D. Garner to schedule a free case evaluation.
+To find out if Chapter 13 or Chapter 11 bankruptcy or another form of debt relief may effectively protect your home from foreclosure, call our Arlington bankruptcy attorney at the Law Office of Marilyn D. Garner to schedule a free case evaluation.
 During this no-obligation meeting, we can look closely at your situation, discuss your options, and take steps toward protecting your interests.

 If your mortgage is higher than the value of your home, you may be willing to walk away from the property if it means you can also stop making payments.
 In the event of an upside down mortgage, a deed in lieu of foreclosure or short sale may be the right alternative for you.